 Thumbprint jam cookies are something we make a lot, especially around the holiday season.
 If you are looking for a tried and true cookie for your holiday baking this year, give this one a try.
 You can fill your cookies with any flavor of jam you'd like!

 These delicate cookies are perfect for finishing off a hearty holiday feast.
-After serving up some tasty baked squash, creamy mashed potatoes, and fresh salad, your guests will be ready for a bite of these simple yet scrumptious shortbread cookies!
+After serving up a delicious holiday feast, your guests will be ready for a bite of these simple yet scrumptious shortbread cookies!